Home » Educators » The Importance of Nursing School Accreditation » Commission on Collegiate Nursing Education (CCNE)

 A program's efficacy must be measurable via data obtained from student and faculty outcomes and any other expected outcomes.
 These measurements include program completion rates, licensure pass rates, certification pass rates, employment rates, and aggregate faculty outcomes.

-What Are the AACN Essentials: Core Competencies for Professional Nursing Education
+What are the AACN Essentials: Core Competencies for Professional Nursing Education

 The AACN Essentials: Core Competencies for Professional Nursing Education have been developed to bridge the gap between nursing education and practice and prepare students for a continually evolving field.
 The new Essentials outline ten broad domains that enumerate competencies and sub-competencies across the four spheres of healthcare, the lifespan, and diverse patient populations.
 The new Essentials divide sub-competencies between entry-level professional nursing education (Level 1) and advanced-level nursing education (Level 2).